HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 }
 ```

-## Verify the Crawler status
+## Verifying the crawler status

-After you have triggered a Crawler, you can easily check the Crawler status by calling the `/dx/api/search/v2/crawlers/{crawler_id}` endpoint with a `GET` request.
-It will return the complete Crawler object to you including the status.
+After triggering a crawler, you can check the crawler status by calling the `/dx/api/search/v2/crawlers/{crawler_id}` endpoint with a `GET` request.
+This returns complete Crawler object to you, including the status.

 **Response:**